Implementing Dark Mode: From CSS Classes to Theme UI and CSS Variables

 Gatsby approach.

-Gatsby is a library for developing static websites(this blog is using it!) and their page is pretty awesome.
-If you check through the project repo you’ll notice that they use a library called theme-ui
+Gatsby is a library for building static websites (this blog used to use it!), and their site is a great example.
+If you explore their repository, you’ll see they use a library called theme-ui to manage styling, including light and dark themes.

 import React from 'react'